-As we get closer to the driveway entry of The Hydro Majestic, I have to do a double-take.
-Even though I’ve seen the hotel website, this place looks much more grand in real life and I’m a little bit taken away by it.
+As we get closer to the driveway entrance of The Hydro Majestic, I have to do a double-take.
+Even though I’ve seen the hotel website, this place looks much grander in real life and I’m slightly taken aback by it.
 From the outside, the building looks like it’s straight out of an old movie.
 Maybe something involving Leonardo DiCaprio in a suit.

 We park the car and head toward the front doors, creeping past all the fancy cars.
 When we push the doors open, it suddenly feels like we’re smack bang in the middle of the 1920s.
 The room is huge and, unlike every other hotel I’ve visited, the front desk isn’t sitting smack bang in front of me.
 Instead, there’s a large open sitting area with huge ceilings, a roaring fireplace and two huge glass windows, with a bright red tree blowing in the wind outside.
 It almost looks comical, like we’ve stumbled onto a movie set.

 The check-in desk doubles as a bar and barista station, so it’s not as in-your-face and ‘hotel-like.’
 We grab our keys and set off to find our room, somewhere up a huge winding staircase.
 There are no elevators, which shocks and then excites me.
 I don’t think I’ve ever been to a nice hotel with no elevator before, but that’s how vintage and authentic this place is.